News Scenarios Loan Programs About Me Pre-Qual Contact

 Do I need an appraisal?

 Not always.
 Many conventional refinances qualify for value acceptance.
-I check eligibility before we start.
+I check eligibility before I start.

 How long does it take?